This post was updated in September 2019.

 While Mount Manaia is not a difficult hike, it does require a moderate level of fitness.
 The trail starts at sea level, from there it’s a 400 meter ascend to the top of Mount Manaia.
 We climbed a seemingly endless flight of stairs, but ultimately reached the top with beautiful bay views (too bad about the huge refinery across the water).

-It took us about an hour to reach to top and around 30 minutes to get back down, but the Department of Conservation website says the track takes 2-3 hours.
+It took us about an hour to reach to top and around 30 minutes to get back down, but the DOC says the track takes 2-3 hours.

 19. Mangawhai Clifftop Walk